 Grooming & Maintenance by means of the use of Coat Shade

-• Darker coats can hide dirt; they may show greater loss visibly on mild furniture.
+- Darker coats can hide dirt; they may show greater loss visibly on light furniture.

 All Golden Retrievers require: